getsentry/sentry-docs/docs/clientdev/attributes.rst

 basic information about events.
 These are things like the unique ID of an event, the human readable message etc.

-Attributes are separate from :ref:`interfaces` which provide very specific and tailored data such as exception data, stacktraces etc.
+Attributes are separate from :doc:`interfaces` which provide very specific and tailored data such as exception data, stacktraces etc.

 Required Attributes